Portugal in the Reconquista: The definitive conquest of Algarve, 1238–1249

-Alcoutim in the modern-day district of Algarve was captured in 1238, as was Ayamonte, east of the Guadiana river, by king D. Sancho II with a fleet.
+In the same year that Mértola was captured, Portuguese forces proceeded into the territory of Algarve and captured Alcoutim, along with Ayamonte, east of the Guadiana River, taken by Sancho II with a fleet.

 The mountain ranges of Algarve constituted a serious obstacle to the march of the Portuguese hosts to the south and southwest.
 The commander of the knights of Santiago in Portugal Paio Peres Correia managed to cross them in 1238 still with the support of Garcia Rodrigues, a knight who knew their pathways well due to his previous occupation as a merchant, which allowed the knights of Santiago to bypass the main Muslim castles that they guarded the mountain paths, marching by night and camping by day, hidden in the valleys.